 Sidewalk Improvement Study

 The City of Kingston is working to make sidewalks safer and easier for everyone to use through a new Sidewalk Improvement Study.
-The goal of this study is to find affordable ways to pay for sidewalk repairs and improvements, plan the work so it causes the least disruption to residents, and focus on the areas that the community says need the most attention.
+The goal of this study is to explore innovative funding mechanisms for long-term sidewalk reconstruction and maintenance, plan the work so it causes the least disruption to residents, and focus on the areas that the community says need the most attention.

 About the Study